xqbase/metric/README.md

 metric
 ======

-a lightweight metric framework for aggregating, collecting and viewing metric data
+a lightweight metric framework for aggregating, collecting and showing metric data